 While the patient is anesthetized he/she is laid on their side.
 This allows access and better viewing of the cheek side (or outside) of the mouth as well as the tongue side (or inside) of the opposite side of the mouth.
 The entire procedure will be performed on one side and then the patient is flipped over to address the other side.

 An initial observation is made as to the severity of the tartar and plaque as well as the health of the gums.
+Dental x-rays are taken to look for any trouble below the gumline that we cannot see.
 The tartar and plaque is scaled off with an ultrasonic scaler just like human dentists use.
 Once the debris is removed a probe is used to measure the depth of the pockets around the teeth to check for root exposure.
 The teeth are also examined for mobility.
 Teeth with root exposure, significant mobility, fractures, decay or those worn down enough for pulp or root exposure should be removed.
 We have the same tools and drills for tooth extraction as human dentists do.
 A common misconception is that veterinarians like to pull a lot of teeth, however, pulling teeth is not an easy task and our goal is to leave as many teeth as possible.
 Nobody enjoys pulling teeth!
 The sad truth is that most of the time a patient is only brought to us for a dentistry when the teeth are bad enough that many teeth need to be pulled.
 The goal in veterinary medicine is for dentistry to become more of a preventative measure as in human dentistry rather than a treatment for disease.
 Absorbable suture may be used to close the gum after an extraction.
 However, if there was a lot of infection or an abscess present the gum is often left open to drain.

 After the teeth have been cleaned and necessary teeth removed, if any, the teeth are polished with the same type of polisher human dentists use and the same toothpaste too!
 Polishing can be one of the most important parts of a dental.
 The toothpaste used to polish after using an ultrasonic scaler has special granules in it that with the use of the polisher smoothes out any micro-fractures or lines on the teeth made by the scaler or that were already present.
 The importance of this is that if those micro-fractures are left it leaves a perfect place for bacteria to set up shop and produce tartar all over again and can sometimes even increase the rate of plaque buildup!

-Lastly, fluoride foam is left on the teeth for 5 minutes to help strengthen tooth enamel.
+Lastly, fluoride foam is applied to the teeth strengthen tooth enamel.

 After a dental:

-As previously stated you will continue the antibiotics given before the procedure or be discharged with some if your pet was not on them ahead of time.
+As previously stated, your pet may be on antibiotics.
 If your pet had extractions, you will also be sent home with anti-inflammatories for pain.
 Never give your pet an over-the-counter medication without consulting a vet.
 It can be fatal!

 Regardless of whether or not your pet had extractions, his/her gums may be sore for a few days just like after you get a cleaning.
 Consider feeding soft food or adding water to dry food for a few days.

-For patients with a history of bad teeth (small breed dogs are notorious for this), consider the dental vaccine for dogs or antibiotic pulse therapy for cats in conjunction with teeth brushing and a dental chew product like CET Hextra chews.
+Routine brushing with an enzymatic toothpaste for pets is recommended.
+Pet parents may also consider dental chew product like CET chews.
 The vet will be happy to discuss the available options that are unique to your pet’s situation.

 A few notes: